battyone/Workshop.Microservices/exercises/01-composite-ui/README.md

 ## Conclusion

-In this exercise we've seen how to combine data from various autonomous services into a user interface, in which the end-user is unaware of the architecture behind it.
+In this exercise we've seen how to combine data from various autonomous services into a single user interface.

 If you'd like to discuss this more, please don't hesitate to drop us a line in our [community discussion forum](https://discuss.particular.net/).